 Comparing Careers: Diesel Truck Mechanic vs. Automotive Mechanic

-The primary difference between the average workday of the automotive tech and the diesel tech is what either technician will be working on.
-Certified auto mechanics are typically tasked with fixing personal vehicles of all sorts, including vans, SUVs, sedans and more.
-These repairs can be straightforward, though many modern vehicles feature complex electrical systems that demand a highly technical approach.
+Where the professions differ is what either technician will be working on.
+Certified auto mechanics are typically tasked with fixing personal vehicles of all sorts, including vans, SUVs, sedans, and more.
+Generally, the repair services an auto mechanic provides are very straightforward but still necessitate a highly technical approach.

 Certified diesel mechanics often find themselves working with heavy-duty equipment and vehicles, such as big rigs, buses, and excavating equipment.
 Because diesel engines are very different from standard engines found in everyday road vehicles, diesel mechanics need specialized education